TakkuzOld/cordovaToPhoneGap/README.md

 ## Parameters:

+### -x/--xml
+Load the config.xml from a different location and override the one on main folder.

 ### -f/--folder folderName
 Indicate any other folder to be added to the uploaded file.
 Required if you use splash/icons external resources folder.
 Could be used more times as needed. folderName is relative to the project path.